+Welcome!
 Dear Parents and Students

-Welcome to the 2020-2021 school year!
+Welcome to the 2022-2023 school year!
 We are pleased to present to you the latest version of the Student-Parent Handbook.
 The handbook is of particular importance to a private school as it spells out in detail our regulations and procedures.
 As such, it is the contractual agreement between our school and our families by which we all agree to operate.
-Particular attention should be given to the sections on Technology, the Honor Code, school uniform requirements, lateness/absences and substance abuse.
-We encourage you to read through the handbook and discuss student-related items.
+Particular attention should be given to the sections on Technology, the Honor Code, school uniform requirements, lateness/absences, and harassment policies.
+We encourage you to read through the handbook and discuss student-related items and parent responsibilities.
 This handbook may be updated during the school year.